Brent R. Wilkes: Representative Lewis

 Wilkes also hired the lobbying firm of Copeland Lowery Jacquez Denton & White, where former U.S. Congressman Bill Lowery was a partner from 1993 to 2006.
 Lowery was close friends with Congressman Jerry Lewis (R-CA).

 Since 1993, Wilkes and his associates gave Lewis $88,000 in contributions; Lewis subsequently gave $56,000 of that to Habitat for Humanity.
 Wilkes paid Copeland Lowery at least $385,000 in fees; by 2005, the firm's fees had increased to $25,000 a month.

 In January 1999, Lewis became chairman of the Defense Appropriations Subcommittee.
 In January 2005 he became chairman of the House Appropriations Committee.

 In an August 2006 interview, Wilkes said he considered dropping the firm, but that Lowery threatened to block future projects if their relationship ended.
 Wilkes said Lowery had warned several times that doing so could prompt Lewis to cut off earmarks, saying, “You don’t want me telling those guys on the committee that you are moving on without me.”
 That meant, Wilkes said, "I’d be out of business."

 In early 2006, Lewis has said that he barely knew Wilkes and that he did not remember seeing him in nearly a decade.
 But Wilkes says their relationship was closer than that.
 Ever since they went on a scuba-diving trip together in 1993, he said, Lewis had referred to him as his "diving buddy."
 They occasionally dined together or met at political functions, Wilkes said.
 At a Las Vegas fund-raiser in April 2005, Wilkes said, Lewis greeted him as "Brento" and hugged him as Wilkes surprised Lewis with $25,000 in campaign contributions.

-Current status
+Custody status

-Wilkes is an inmate at the Bastrop FCI, BASTROP, TX and will remain there until December 9, 2023.

-A search on the Federal Bureau of Prisons website shows Wilkes was released on September 16, 2022.
+Wilkes was an inmate at the FCI Bastrop in Bastrop, Texas and was to remain there until December 9, 2023.
+A search on the Federal Bureau of Prisons website, however, shows Wilkes was released on September 16, 2022.